Book Now

 Discover the best of BC art

 Before exploring the Vancouver Art Gallery, grab a light lunch at the 1931 Gallery Bistro.
 If the weather allows, refuel al fresco on the gallery steps before heading to see the exhibits within.
 VAG hosts major touring exhibitions and the permanent collections include contemporary Asian art, Indigenous art from the region, and works by renowned BC artists such as Emily Carr.
-Note that you’ll need to pre-book a timed entry ticket for access to the gallery.
+Skip the queue by purchasing your ticket in advance online.

 Enjoy dinner on Granville Island (then maybe a show!)

 Take the tiny Aquabus ferry from the foot of Howe Street across to Granville Island to explore the food market, boutiques, artisan studios and restaurants.
 Pick up a casual dinner at Popina Canteen, right on the water, or dine on local seafood at The Sandbar.
-If you’re planning a visit after November 18, head just up Granville Street to Arts Club Theatre’s Stanley Stage and take in a post-dinner show.
+Then take in a post-dinner show at the Arts Club‘s Granville Island Stage, a performance at one of the theatres that’s part of the Granville Island Theatre District, or live comedy at the Improv Centre.

 Looking for an cultural vacation in Vancouver?
 Check out our great rates for your stay.